The treatment and study of conditions that affect the brain, spinal cord, nerves and muscles.

 - Muscle diseases

-Our Neurology team also runs the Hearing Screening Service at Davies.
+Our Neurology and Neurosurgery team also runs the Hearing Screening Service at Davies.
 Our Hearing Assessment Clinic caters for dog and cat breeds on screening programmes for congenital deafness and for individuals where hearing loss is suspected.
 Click here to find out more.